-The Digital ID (ID) Working Group, led by the WBG, aims to identify and accelerate the use of digital identification for expanding access to, and improving uptake of, financial services.
-This working group will work closely with the WBG’s Identification for Development (ID4D) initiative to identify ways to leverage IDs for financial inclusion, including through digital platforms.
+The Digital ID (ID) Working Group, led by the WBG, aimed to identify and accelerate the use of digital identification for expanding access to, and improving uptake of, financial services.
+This working group worked closely with the WBG’s Identification for Development (ID4D) initiative to identify ways to leverage IDs for financial inclusion, including through digital platforms.
 The Working group published a blog post on highlights from the G20 Digital Identity Onboarding report, with a particular emphasis on policy considerations relevant to digital ID for the financial sector.
 Many of the principles relevant to ID as a whole as have been outlined in the ID4D Principles on Identification.
-The FIGI Digital ID working group is working to translate these policy considerations into practical approaches that can be applied at the national level given different country contexts and regulatory frameworks that pertain to the financial sector.
-The working group is also developing an ID assessment tool for the financial sector, which complements the Identification for Development (ID4D) Identity Management System Analysis (IMSA) framework.
+The FIGI Digital ID working group worked to translate these policy considerations into practical approaches that can be applied at the national level given different country contexts and regulatory frameworks that pertain to the financial sector.
+The working group also developed an ID assessment tool for the financial sector, which complements the Identification for Development (ID4D) Identity Management System Analysis (IMSA) framework.

 Most recently, the FIGI Digital ID Working Group contributed to FATF’s Guidance on Digital ID, which was initially circulated as a draft for public consultation in November, 2019.
 This highlights the benefits of trustworthy digital identity for improving the security, privacy and the convenience of identifying people remotely for both onboarding and conducting transactions while also mitigating ML/TF risks.
 As a response to COVID-19, the FATF have released a statement in April 2020 related to simplified CDD measures and the use of Digital ID and implications of digital/contactless payments and digital onboarding to reduce the risk of spreading the virus.